-The NLU School Psychology program offers a NASP-Approved Doctoral Degree (Ed.D.) where students will learn evidence-based, functional assessment and intervention practices in an ecological and preventive/early intervention focus.
-It is taught utilizing the scientist-practitioner model and prepares you for a career as a psychologist in a school or other educational setting; to engage in research; or to pursue clinical work in schools or other clinical settings.
+The NLU School Psychology department offers a NASP-Approved Doctoral Degree in School Psychology (Ed.D.) where students will learn evidence-based, functional assessment and intervention practices in an ecological and preventive/early intervention focus.
+The school psychology doctoral program is taught utilizing the scientist-practitioner model and prepares you for a career as a psychologist in a school or other educational setting; to engage in research; or to pursue clinical work in schools or other clinical settings.
 After completing your course of study, you may be eligible to apply for an Illinois Professional Educator License (PEL) endorsed for school support and school psychologist.

-Graduates from NLU’s School Psychology Program can be confident they will be supplied with strong experiences and academic skill sets to make an immediate difference in the progressive field of education.
+Graduates with a doctoral degree in school psychology from NLU can be confident they will be supplied with strong experiences and academic skill sets to make an immediate difference in the progressive field of education.
 NLU’s graduates are in high demand, not only by schools in the Chicago area, but also nationally.
 Our graduates assume leadership roles in their school districts early in their careers because of their solid understanding of the field, strong social values, and the attributes of leadership considered important by communities.

 How You Will Learn

-The Ed.D. in School Psychology is taught in the traditional model, where students register each term for courses and can take as few or as many as they wish— with faculty advising on the appropriate courses to take at that time.
+The doctorate in School Psychology program is taught in the traditional model, where students register each term for courses and can take as few or as many as they wish— with faculty advising on the appropriate courses to take at that time.

 What You Will Learn